JonathanMiroshnik/JonathanMiroshnik.github.io/README.md

 ## Projects:
 [Walls Beyond Walls](https://vrkings.itch.io/walls-beyond-walls)
-My Hebrew University XR course final project.
+Our Hebrew University XR course final project.
 A VR Unity game which uses Stable Diffusion to create imagery in response to gameplay decisions in real time.